ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software engineer go broke?
-Because he lost all his cache!
+1. Why did the software developer go broke?
+Because he lost his domain in a phishing attack!

 2. Why did the cyber security expert bring a ladder to work?
-Because he heard the system had a lot of firewalls!
+Because he wanted to scale the firewall!

-3. Why did the programmer always carry a band-aid?
-Because he kept getting cuts from all the sharp objects in his code!
+3. Why do programmers prefer dark mode?
+Because light attracts bugs!

-4. Why did the computer catch a cold?
-Because it forgot to install an anti-virus program!
+4. Why was the computer cold?
+It left its Windows open!

 [
-Sun Aug  6 01:11:51 UTC 2023
+Mon Aug  7 01:17:34 UTC 2023
  ]